grackle-project/grackle/doc/source/InstallTest.rst

 - these tests should be portable and easy to run
   * practically, this means that the runner should use the system provided python installation

-  * currently, we the tests just require the installation of docker (while that's a bit of a hurdle, it's :ref:`somewhat unavoidable <installtest-why-docker>`)
+  * currently, the tests just require the installation of docker (while that's a bit of a hurdle, it's :ref:`somewhat unavoidable <installtest-why-docker>`)

   * while I'm not opposed to using external python packages in the test harness, we would probably want to retain a separate pyproject.toml file (or at least a REQUIREMENTS.txt file) for the harness.